47th Annual Raymond James Institutional Investor Conference

 • Transitioning from a manufacturing and wholesale legacy to a consumer-first, direct-to-consumer model, now representing about 50% of over $2 billion in sales, up from 25% a decade ago.

-• Expansion of company-owned retail stores, now owning over 60% of a 370+ store network, with a new target of up to 450 stores based on improved analytics and store performance.
+• Expansion of company-owned retail stores, now owning over 60% of a 370+ store network, with a new target of up to 450 stores based on improved analytics and performance.

 Financial objectives and capital allocation